jeffmagill/jeffmagill.dev/content/blog/simplified-content-management-with-markdown.md

 ### Where Markdown Shines Brightest

 **Documentation**
 Markdown is a great way to format technical information in README files, project documentation, and user guides.
 Its clarity makes it ideal for maintaining accessible documentation that can grow alongside your project.
 It's natively supported on GitHub, Confluence, Google Docs, Notion, and many more knowledgebase management platforms.
-If it works well for them, why not us?
+If ya can't beat em, adopt their tech policies.

 **Blogging**
 Many blogging platforms support Markdown, enabling a streamlined writing process for your posts.
 In fact, this very [blog post](https://magill.dev/post/simplified-content-management-with-markdown) was crafted using Markdown!
-By integrating it into my blogging workflow, I can create content quickly while enjoying instant formatting previews.
-It lets me create content without the usual formatting headaches that make me question my career choices.
+By integrating it into my blogging workflow, I can create content quickly while enjoying instant formatting feedback.

 ### Markdown with Metadata

-If you are concerned about being limited to blobs of formatted text, I would remind you about frontmatter for markdown.
-Frontmatter allows you to append structured data to your markdown content.
-It's a magical section at the top of your Markdown files where you can stash all sorts of useful metadata about your content.
-Tags, publication dates, author info, reading time—whatever your nerdy heart desires.
-It might looks something like this:
+If you are concerned about being limited to blobs of formatted text, I would remind you about Frontmatter for markdown.
+Frontmatter allows you to append structured data to to the top of your markdown content, for stashing all sorts of useful info.
+Tags, publication dates, author info, or whatever:

 ```markdown
 ---